systems-rg/systems-rg.github.io/wss23.md

 * **Subhajit Roy**: Program Testing Fundamentals, Symbolic Execution, Symbolic Execution for testing Neural Networks, Neural network guided testing of Software Systems [slides](https://cse.iitk.ac.in/users/subhajit/dropbox/IITD_WSS.pdf), [labs](./wss23-concolic-labs.md)

 * **Kumar Madhukar**: Formal Verification of Deep Neural Networks, Abstraction-Refinement Techniques, Pruning and Slicing of DNNs, Verifying Learning-Augmented Systems, Recurrent, Convolutional, and Binarized Neural Networks, Explainability

+## Submit your lab answers

+Please use [this Google form](https://forms.gle/4YnewVmYHeL1cxGe7) to submit your lab answers.

+## Submit your feedback on WSS23

+Please use [this Google form](https://forms.gle/gcBxsKzMmTivKrk59) to submit your feedback on WSS23.

+## Logistics
+* **Dates:** 4-8 December 2023
+* **Venue:** The talks will be in Room 501 on the fourth floor of the [Bharti Building](https://g.co/kgs/vroyzW) and the labs will be held in Room LH504 on the fifth floor of the [Lecture hall complex](https://g.co/kgs/YfiLty).
+* **Accommodation** We will try and provide hostel accommodation to the selected participants during 3-8 December 2023.
+You will need to check-out before lunch on 9th December 2023.
+Please be aware that the availability of hostel accommodation depends on several external factors that are beyond our control.
+While we expect everyone to be able to get hostel accommodation, do not assume this until you receive a confirmation from us.
+We will do our best to confirm this (for the selected participants) as soon as possible.
+* **After winter school**: Interested students will be encouraged to apply for **internships at IIT Delhi** during eight weeks of summer 2024.
+Stipend will be offered to cover living and stay expenses in the IIT hostel during the internship.

+> Please note that we will NOT give any certificate of completion and will NOT provide recommendation letters to graduate schools or otherwise for participating in the school.

+## Application process
+The typical profile of a participant will be a final-year undergraduate student or a post-graduate (Masters/PhD) student or an industry professional interested in getting introduced to advanced topics in program analysis and optimization.

+Please fill the [form at this link](https://docs.google.com/forms/d/e/1FAIpQLSet1cpQ2A5vZfB184XnFFCmHGGv7hYBfYSNaMh_UonFxHUuGA/viewform) before 11:59pm on ~~31st October~~ 12th November 2023 to apply to attend the Winter school.
+The form requires you to read a paper/blog, and write what you understood from it.
+Please budget at least two days for this.